-It is true that Prague has become very touristy over the past decade or two but there’s good reason for it and it’s still a lot cheaper than its western European counterparts.
-The city is perhaps the most beautiful in Europe with stunning churches and bridges.
-There’s also excellent and ridiculously cheap beer, available in the student areas for well under €1 for a pint.
-The nightlife is lively and best on weekends when the clubs are packed with a mixed crowd of Czechs and mostly European tourists.
-There are also literally hundreds of youth hostels and budget hotels of varying quality, most of which are very reasonably priced.
+It is true that Prague has become very touristy over the past decade or two but there’s good reason for it and it’s still a lot cheaper than its Western European counterparts.
+The city is perhaps the most beautiful in Europe with stunning churches and bridges as well as a picturesque riverside setting.

-(Prague to Krakow Night Train: 8-10 hours)
+(Prague to Krakow: 6-8 hours)

 (Krakow to Budapest Night Train: 9-10 hours)